THEWHITEBOY503/FOG-LiveBoot-Instructions/README.md

 ### Installing FOG

-First, set up your target server. **This guide assumes a Debian/Ubuntu-based distro.**
+First, set up your target server. **This guide assumes a Debian/Ubuntu-based distro.** A desktop version of Linux is recommeneded for ease of use working with the virtual machines, but if you are comfortable with QEMU, you could theoritcally opt for a headless install.

 Once your machine is set up, we can begin installing stuff.
 Open up a terminal and follow these commands.
 (I recommend using SSH so copy-pasting commands will be easier)